Empowering Your Immune System: Simple Steps to Reclaim Your Health

 Sleep is essential for immune regulation.
 During deep sleep, the body releases cytokines and produces immune cells that help fight infection (Irwin, 2015).
 Most adults need 7–9 hours of consistent sleep each night.

-• Maintaining a steady sleep schedule, this is probably the most important.
-If you don't keep a steady sleep schedule, your body isn't going to know when it's time to sleep and wake up.
+Maintain a Steady Sleep Schedule: This is probably the most important.
+If you don't keep a steady sleep schedule, your body won't know when it's time to sleep and wake up.

 2. Nourish Your Body with Immune-Supporting Nutrients

-A nutrient-dense diet is so important.
-It keeps immune cells functioning optimally.
+A nutrient-dense diet is vital for keeping your immune cells functioning optimally.
 Certain vitamins and minerals play crucial roles in immune regulation.

-• Vitamin C - helps support cellular immune defenses (Carr & Maggini, 2017).
+Vitamin C: Supports cellular immune defenses (Carr & Maggini, 2017).

-• Vitamin D - supports immune modulation and lowers infection risk (Aranow, 2011).
+Vitamin D: Modulates immune responses and lowers infection risk (Aranow, 2011).

 3. Stay Physically Active

-Regular movement supports circulation and reduces inflammation, both of which help immune cells move efficiently throughout the body.
+Regular movement supports circulation and reduces inflammation.
+This helps immune cells move efficiently throughout your body.
 Moderate activity has been shown to enhance immune surveillance (Nieman & Wentz, 2019).
 Strive for a minimum of 150 minutes per week of moderate-intensity exercise.

 4. Manage Stress in Healthy Ways

-Chronic stress suppresses immune function over time.
-Long-term stress can lower lymphocyte levels and increase inflammation (Cohen et al., 2012).
+Chronic stress can suppress immune function over time.
+Long-term stress lowers lymphocyte levels and increases inflammation (Cohen et al., 2012).

 5. Keep Hydrated